steaklive/EveryRay-Rendering-Engine/README.md

 - R/T/Y - scale/translate/rotate object in the editor mode

 # Notes
-Only "Sponza Main Demo" and "Test Scene" have almost all the features and are up-to-date with the changes to the codebase.
-Other levels suffer from legacy issues and might not have, for example, up to date code, such as RenderingObject, working editor or post processing stack...
-I will be refactoring those levels when possible.
+Only "Sponza Main Demo", "Test Scene", "Terrain Demo Scene" have almost all the features and are up-to-date with the changes to the codebase.
+Other levels suffer from legacy issues and might not have, for example, up to date code, such as RenderingObjects, working editor or post processing stack...
+I will be refactoring those when possible.

 If you would like to run "Terrain Demo Scene", then you might increase TDR time of your GPU driver (explained here https://docs.substance3d.com/spdoc/gpu-drivers-crash-with-long-computations-128745489.html).
 In this particular level I currently place objects on the terrain during loading and exectue several compute shader dispatches for that.
-It takes around 2 minutes to load a level on my RTX2060.
+It takes around 2 minutes to load a level on my RTX2060 and Ryzen 5 3550H.

-The framework is NOT API-agnostic and, thus, is tighly bound to DX11.
-Hopefully, I will be changing that in the future.
+The framework is NOT API-agnostic and, thus, has been tighly bound to DX11 since the beginning of its development.
+Hopefully, I will be changing that in the future and adding DX12 support for it.
+It will undeniably improve the perfomance in many scenarios (like loading a command-buffer list of several comptue shader dispatches for terrain loading etc.)

 # External Dependencies
 Create a folder "external" in the root directory and place these built libraries